OpenNTI/nti.docs.platform.enduser/editorguide/files.rst

 -  Zip files
 -  And others such as .xml, .odt, .rtf, .epub, .mp4, .txt

-.. note:: Please note: Only PDFs will display within the application itself.
-Students can read PDF files within the course and add comments and notes.
-All other file types will have to be downloaded by students for off-platform viewing.
-Students will need the appropriate software to open the file.
+.. note:: Please note, only PDFs will display within the application itself.
+Learners can read PDF files within the course and add comments and notes.
+All other file types will have to be downloaded by learners for off-platform viewing.
+Learners will need the appropriate software to open the file.

 Add File
 ============